 Applying to the USDA for a Community Food Projects grant can be a challenge, but the benefits to your program and the people you serve can also be extremely valuable.
-New Entry and our partners are available to help you evaluate your project and provide expert advice on how to submit a high quality proposal that reflects the impactful work you do in your community.
+New Entry and our partners created a wealth of resources to help you evaluate your project and provide expert advice on how to submit a high quality proposal that reflects the impactful work you do in your community.

 To return to the main Community Food Projects assistance page, click here

 Request for Applications

 The FY2022 and FY2023 CFP RFA is available.
 The next application deadline is due November 29, 2022, please click here for the Request for Applications.

 Making project decisions can be difficult to be begin with, but add the complexity of multiple stakeholders to the picture and coming to an inclusive decision can seem near impossible.
 Community Food Projects, which involve multiple organizations and community members, can benefit from clear decision-making procedures that are built on a realistic understanding of how this process can work.
 This webinar will take look at how groups come to agreement, why members disagree, and discuss examples of ways to foster full participation, ensure mutual understanding, and build shared responsibility to facilitate inclusive solutions and move forward.

 - Friday, May 3, 2019 - 1pm EST

 - Interested in learning more about the Community Food Projects grant program, or finding out whether your organization is ready to apply?
 This webinar presents a dialogue with CFP grantees from across the country with diverse projects about their lessons learned and tips for CFP applicants.
 (This webinar is for those with low to moderate knowledge of CFP.)

 - Click here to view this webinar recording.